 What does that mean for small businesses?
 Well, the end of life for older operating systems like Windows 7 and Windows 8.1 won’t come until summer 2020, which is great.
 But if you’re like many business owners and employees, you might still be hesitant to upgrade to Windows 10, especially given the fact that its “Recommended Upgrade” status has taken some computer users by surprise.
 But the OS has received high marks, and now that it’s been out for nine months, many of the early security issues and minor bugs have been worked out.

 Still, you may want to stick with Windows 7 for the foreseeable future.
-If that’s the case, and in you’re in the market for a new PC or company-wide equipment refresh, you’ll want to move your purchasing decision up to late summer — and September at the latest.
-That will also allow you the flexibility to know that you can buy a new computer now and transition from Windows 7 or 8.1 to Windows 10 at any time before July 17th, 2018, while still enjoying full support before the upgrade.
+If that’s the case, and in you’re in the market for a new PC or company-wide equipment refresh, you’ll want to move your purchasing decision up to late summer—and September at the latest.
+That will also allow you the flexibility to know that you can buy a new computer now and transition from Windows 7 or 8.1 to Windows 10 at any time before July 17, 2018, while still enjoying full support before the upgrade.

-In addition, we specialize in proactive monitoring, system maintenance, network security, backup and recovery solutions, and damage protection — the kind of comprehensive support that all of which will enhance the life of your computers and empower your staff to work harder and smarter.
+In addition, we specialize in proactive monitoring, system maintenance, network security, backup and recovery solutions, and damage protection—the kind of comprehensive support that will enhance the life of your computers and empower your staff to work harder and smarter.
 Call us today to find out more.